Shani Mink (she/her)

 Co-Founder | Board Chair

-SJ is steward-in-residence of Yesod Farm+Kitchen, a community space near Asheville, North Carolina, dedicated to regenerative agriculture, earth-based Jewish living, and growing relationships across difference.
-In between adventures into the woods and waterways, they studied public policy and socio-economic injustice at the University of North Carolina at Chapel Hill.
+SJ is a co-founder and steward-in-residence of Yesod Farm+Kitchen, a Jewish community farm near Asheville, North Carolina, dedicated to collective liberation with the land through Jewish agriculture, mutual aid, and growing relationships across difference.
+In between adventures into the woods and waterways, they studied socio-economic injustice at the University of North Carolina at Chapel Hill.
 Since graduating from UNC, they have been traveling through America's side streets and byways, growing organic produce for donation at educational farms and community gardens, and consulting with organic businesses and community agriculture non-profits.
-Previous clients and collaborators include The Lord's Acre, Lucky Jack Coffee, Living Web Farms, Organic Growers School, Hazon, Earthaven Ecovillage, and Heartnectar Beeswax + Botanicals.
+Previous clients and collaborators include Root Cause Farm, Lucky Jack Coffee, Living Web Farms, Organic Growers School, Hazon, Earthaven Ecovillage, and Heartnectar Beeswax + Botanicals.
 SJ believes that Jewish agricultural wisdom offers modern farmers and stewards compelling questions, tools, and technologies for creating more just and regenerative communities for all.

 Paul Schulman (he/him)